 •Financial Services •Energy Mr. Lee is President of Facet Resources Ltd., a private investment company.
 Mr. Lee is currently Lead Director of Sprott Inc. and Chairman of Ithaca Energy Inc., both TSX listed companies.
 Mr. Lee is also the Executive Chairman of the board of Gryphon Petroleum Corp., a private oil and gas company.
-Prior thereto he was Vice Chairman of Penn West Energy Trust, Chairman of Canetic Resources Trust and Chairman, President and Chief Executive Officer of Acclaim Energy Trust.
+Prior thereto he was Chairman of Canetic Resources Trust and Chairman, President and Chief Executive Officer of Acclaim Energy Trust.
 Mr. Lee has a Bachelor of Arts and a Bachelor of Commerce degree and holds an ICD.D designation from the Institute of Corporate Directors.